Biotechnology and Biological Sciences Research Council

-- Chair - Dr Peter Ringrose was appointed as Chair of BBSRC in May 2003, following his retirement in December 2002 as Chief Scientific Officer of Bristol-Myers Squibb (BMS) and President of the Pharmaceutical Research Institute based in Princeton, USA (1997-2002).
+- Former Chair (2003-2009) - Dr Peter Ringrose was appointed as Chair of BBSRC in May 2003, following his retirement in December 2002 as Chief Scientific Officer of Bristol-Myers Squibb (BMS) and President of the Pharmaceutical Research Institute based in Princeton, USA (1997-2002).
 Dr Ringrose is a non-executive director on the Boards of Astex Therapeutics Ltd, Cambridge and Rigel Pharmaceuticals Inc, San Francisco, a member of the Scientific Advisory Boards of Accenture Life Sciences, Philadelphia; Schering-Plough Research Institute, New Jersey; and Cempra Pharmaceuticals Inc, N.Carolina.
 He has also served on the boards of Cambridge Antibody Technology, ImClone Systems Inc, and Pfizer Ltd. He is also a Council Member of the Foundation for Science and Technology UK.

 - Board Member - Dr D Brightman Independent